marceickhoff/mni/README.md

 * **Output CSS:** This is the publicly exposed output CSS file.
 * **Source JS:** This is the main entry point of your JavaScripts.
 It will already contain imports of every available mni ES6 module.
 * **Output JS:** This is the publicly exposed output JS file.

+If you run the setup in the root directory of a Laravel project, the setup will detect that and suggest the default Laravel paths so you can just press <kbd>↵ Enter</kbd>.

 Furthermore, it will create these utility files: